 3. Leading: Egalitarian vs. hierarchical

 One of the most common modes of transportation in the world is the bicycle.
-In cultures, around the world people travel by bicycle to move around the city and countryside.
-After 4 years in Vietnam, I've seen people carrying pretty much everything on a bicycle but one thing is for sure, if a company director takes a rides a bicycle to work, he or she is seen as an unsuccessful business person.
+In cultures, around the world, people travel by bicycle to move around the city and countryside.
+After 4 years in Vietnam, I've seen people carrying pretty much everything on a bicycle but one thing is for sure, if a company director takes a ride of a bicycle to work, he or she is seen as an unsuccessful business person.
 In Scandinavia and especially Denmark this is simply the opposite.
 Comparing hierarchical and egalitarian leadership comes down to the power distance between a boss and subordinate below.